joaopizani/env.rtorrentrc/README.md

   * Seed ration control: torrent is closed automatically after reaching seed ration of 200%.
   * Speed scheduling: down and up speed are _halved_ early in the mornings (7:00-10:00) and in the evening (17:30-23:00), as in these periods the connection is more likely to be used by other applications also.

+Concerning RTorrent being the default handler for magnet links...

   * RTorrent is made the _default_ application to handle magnet links.
     That is, whenever you click on a magnet link on your browser, it will queue a download in RTorrent.